epikswagmaster/pt-info/README.md

 if youre under 16 or over 21, please dont try to be friends with me. i am 18. c+h or a simple compliment is perfectly okay regardless of age!

+one last DNI before the serious stuff, I would rather not talk to people who "larp" being Scandinavian/danish or are huge "weaboos" of our culture.
+I want to meet people who are ACTUALLY apart of my culture.

 <p align="center"> ok now we getting serious

 i may sit at / around what is called the "Proship tree", i am NOT apart of this group. pro-shipping is the validation of ALL ships including minor x adult, incest, or animal x human. it is NOT okay. pro-shipping is NOT anti-harassment, and people expressing discomfort from proshippers, is NOT harassment.